-Mary Jo B. was asked to shoulder that belonged organization. and which was then abandoned in the rush toward blame.
-If the organization fails to exercise its responsibilities, as happened here, managers will learn to work around the system in order to get things done.
+Mary Jo B. was asked to shoulder а burden that belonged to the organization. and which was then abandoned in the rush toward blame.
+If the organization fails to exercise its responsibilities, as happened here. managers will learn to work around the system in order to get things done.
 Managers are forced to make personal decisions when organizational policies are not clear and communication structures are vague.
 Management did not support Mary Jo in the exercise of her own managerial responsibilities.
-She probably conclude that the formal system enforceable standards, has no respond with her own tactics for survival.
+She will probably conclude that the formal system enforceable standards, has no and respond with her own tactics for survival.